 Why list with a real estate company when they charge so much to sell my home?

 This is a very good question.
-Like any other service based business, real estate companies and the real estate agent must provide value to the people who pay for their featured services if they wish to stay in business.
+Like any other service based business, real estate companies and the real estate agent must provide value to the people who pay for their services if they wish to stay in business.

 To answer this question completely, I will discuss the following:

 - who pays real estate fees?

 - who receives the commission?

 - what costs do real estate agents incur to provide services?

 - what services do real estate agents provide?

 Who Pays Real Estate Fees?

 When a person who wishes to sell their home lists the home for sale with a real estate agent, the seller agrees to pay a fee to the listing brokerage (the real estate company through which the real estate agent is licensed to practice).
 This fee is called a gross commission in a Multiple Listing Contract.
 A gross commission is paid on the sale price of the home when the sale of the home completes.
 If the home is not sold during the term of the agreed listing contract, nothing is paid to the listing brokerage for the real estate services that were rendered to the seller by the brokerage and the agent.
 When there is a completed sale, the gross commission (represented by the blue circle in the figure below) is paid to a number of parties.